Trump claims grounds for "termination" of U.S. Constitution

 Trump also called again for a redo of the 2020 election, renewing his false claim to have won the vote.
 Trump has kept up a steady drumbeat of false statements about that election, despite his own officials telling him, and the nation, months ago that it was not "stolen," as he claims.

-His rhetoric drew immediate, sharp condemnation from Democrats, with New York Senator Chuck Schumer calling Trump "out of control and a danger to our democracy."
+His rhetoric drew immediate, sharp condemnation from Democrats, with New York Sen. Chuck Schumer calling Trump "out of control and a danger to our democracy."

 Some Republicans were also critical, including Representative–elect Mike Lawler of New York, who said on CNN that he "certainly" did not "endorse that language or that sentiment."